-Public Talks feature guest speakers from the frontiers of efforts to address pressing health challenges.
+Public events feature guest speakers from the frontiers of efforts to address pressing health challenges.

-Student-led Dialogues and Debates focus on highly topical health challenges that concern them and the general public.
+Student-led events focus on highly topical health challenges that concern them and the general public.

 Simulations courses offer students the chance to participate in simulated hospital board meetings, cabinet meetings, and World Health Organization (WHO) Executive Board meetings, and interact with decision makers.

 Global health courses give students the opportunity to consider critical factors and catalysts that influence global health decision-making processes and governance.